 South Park (1997-PRESENT)

-Come on down to South Park: Best comedy movies
+Come on down to South Park: The best comedy movies

 Cutting to the bone of current events with reckless abandon and loading enough swear jars to fill a Swiss bank account, Stan, Kyle, Kenny, and Cartman’s offensively brilliant adventures have them in the public eye for years.
 It stands to reason then that a recent $900 million ensures they’re not going anywhere soon.